JustAnotherHeroRiding/What-The-Key/WTKReactNative/What the key Extensions.md

 - Stop add track requests if the limit is reached
 - Add settings in the profile to allow users to disable the limit
 - Add an info sign next to the limit to explain what it does with a little pop up modal
+## Scrapped I will not add the track limit

 ### Single track update
-- When a track is added from the single track page, update the save button to an open tab button
+- When a track is added from the single track page, update the save button to an open tab button #DONE
+- Make only the button load and not the entire page #DONE

 ## Filters and search